JosephMcGrath/josephmcgrath.github.io/markdown/Basic_PostGIS_Drawing_Schema.md

 A few other improvements might be:

-* An extra layer of snapping lines that *might* be polygons together might be useful, but would require a lot of testing to work out a reasonable snapping thresold.
+* An extra layer of snapping lines that *might* be polygons together might be useful, but would require a lot of testing to work out a reasonable snapping threshold.
 * If this was in a production environment I'd probably tie down most of the input fields with foreign keys onto reference tables.
 * Also recording the instrument the recoding was made with (tape/laser) could highlight systematic problems.
 * One interesting possibility would be to use the additional measurements to automatically reconstruct the recorded geometries to better match the measurements as a whole (similar to how polygons are resized in cartograms).